joledan/ph-poverty/2024-01-09-poverty-philippines.md

 or why mindanao has decreased over time  -->

 <!-- urban/rural poverty -->
 At the regional level, stark differences are reflected between urban and rural areas.
-In 2021, rural poverty exceeds urban poverty rates in 15 of the 17 regions.
-Among the 17 regions, only 4 have urban poverty rates below the national average - all based in Luzon.
+The most recent year of data (2021) shows that rural poverty exceeds urban poverty rates in 15 out of 17 regions.
+Urban poverty is persistent across regions: among the 17 regions only 4 record urban poverty rates below the national value.

-Across regions in Visayas and Mindanao urban poverty rates exceed the national average and only one region (Region VI) records a rural poverty rate below the national average.

-All regions in Visayas and Mindanao record urban poverty rates above the national value while 8 of the 9 regions between the two island groups record rural poverty rates
+Geographic differences in urban poverty are evident.
+Visayas and Mindanao, #industries#, record urban poverty rates Even if there are greater opportunities in cities and towns, all urban poverty rates in regions in Visayas and Mindanao exceed the national value.
+Rural poverty reflects a similar pattern: 9 out of the 9 regions between the two island groups are above the national value.
+These values suggest that more work must be done to shrink the urban-rural poverty gap.

 <!-- need to conclude on poverty programs and where to go -->